evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Rivian R1S Quad-Motor AWD MP.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Rivian R1S Quad-Motor AWD MP, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Drive Modes